Android: Netrunner: Null Signal Games era (2019–present)

 Organised Netrunner events include a series of casual and competitive tournaments held every year, leading up to the World Championships, as detailed in the Null Signal Games Organized Play Policies.
 These events include, but are not limited to Circuit Openers, and National, Continental, and World Championships.
 Some of the events (excluding the World Championships) are held online, many using Jinteki.net.

 Most events follow a single-sided or double-sided Swiss-system.
 In a double-sided Swiss tournament, each round sees each player playing once as the runner, and once as the corporation.
 In single-sided Swiss, there is one game per round, and players are paired such that they play a nearly even number of games as the runner and as the corporation.
 For events with more than 16 players, after a set number of rounds, the players with the best result from the Swiss rounds compete in the "top cut" to decide the tournament winner.

 Players entering a tournament are never required to have officially printed cards.
 Proxies (printed stand-in cards) are usually permitted, as long as they are acceptable according to the Organized Play Policies.

 There is no competitive criteria to enter the World Championships.
 The 2022 World Championships were held in Toronto, and the 2023 World Championships took place in Barcelona on 13–15 October 2023.
 The 2024 World Championships took place in San Francisco on October 18–20.
+The 2025 World Championships took place in Edinburgh on October 17-19.